ushahidi/docs.ushahidi.com/developer-guide/adding-code.md

 ## Write Code

 Now write your code.
-Make sure you meet the [Ushahidi Platform coding standards](https://wiki.ushahidi.com/pages/viewpage.action?pageId=8359652) and use the [Ushahidi Platform pattern library](https://github.com/ushahidi/platform-pattern-library) if you’re writing front-end code.
+Make sure you meet the [Ushahidi coding standards](https://wiki.ushahidi.com/pages/viewpage.action?pageId=8359652) and use the [Ushahidi pattern library](https://github.com/ushahidi/platform-pattern-library) if you’re writing front-end code.

-If you get stuck, or want to talk through ideas, you can contact other Ushahidi Platform developers on the [hipchat, IRC or Gitter](/get-involved.html).
+If you get stuck, or want to talk through ideas, you can contact other Ushahidi developers on the [hipchat, IRC or Gitter](/get-involved.html).

 ## Submit your code